dandelarosa/dandelarosa-website/README.md

 `docker exec -it angular-ui npm run build`

-### Copy Files Out of Docker

-`docker cp angular-ui:/app/dist/web ~/Downloads`

-Afterwards, upload the contents of the `web` folder into an S3 Bucket
+Afterwards, upload the contents of the `app/dist/web` folder into the S3 Bucket

 ## Shutting Down